flatironinstitute/CaImAn/docs/source/Installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Dev mode install allows you to modify the source files of Caiman and makes it easier
-to contribute to the project, fix bugs etc..
-The general motivation for setting up
+to contribute to the project, fix bugs etc. The general motivation for setting up
-an editable development environment is described in detail in our `contributors page <../../CONTRIBUTING.md>`_.
+an editable development environment is described in more detail in our `contributors page <../../CONTRIBUTING.md>`_.

+If you install in dev mode you will likely need to set some environment variables manually (it is
+done automatically when you do the conda install): this is discussed in Section 4C.

 Dev-mode install on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^